Reusable Shapes are great for quickly adding consistent visual information on items that will repeatedly appear in your work.

 - Create Takeoff Schedules/ Material Lists / BOMs - Drop in shapes and define attributes for them to automatically create a Takeoff Schedule.

-Tap the Shapes icon (pictured below) from the fourth icon on the toolbar, to see all available shapes
+Tap the Shapes icon (pictured below) from the fifth icon on the toolbar, to see all available shapes

 Change the Currently Displayed Shapes Library

 - Tap the Menu icon to see the available Shape Libraries

 - Tap a library

 Adding Shapes to the Canvas